ethernerd-net/MEAT/README.md

-# Low Tech and Magic
+# Magic, Exploration and Tech

-LTM is just as the a kitchen sink modpack with tons of magic mods and a little bit of immersive/low tech mods and alot of exploration
+MEAT is just a kitchen sink modpack with tons of magic mods and a little bit of immersive/low tech mods and alot of exploration

 i will try to integrate HQM but i guess it will more be a guidline through the mods rather than real questing.